 Is Lead harmful?

-How does Lead get into our body?
+How does Lead get into our bodies?

 What are the symptoms of Lead poisoning in children?